Sinbiose-Reefs/ReefSYN_data/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-## 1. Introduction (topic: Ecological Synthesis, and who are we?)
+# 1 Introduction

 The recent rise of ecological synthesis has two main reasons: ecology is both entering in the age of big data (Michener & Jones 2012), and is increasingly applying the principles of open science (UNESCO 2021, Reichman et al. 2011).
-We are now experiencing a transition from isolated research, with data stored in the drawer, to a global research network with data stored in public repositories available to be used for leveraging further research (Reichman et al. 2011).
+We are now experiencing a transition from isolated research, with data stored locally, to a global research network with data stored in public repositories available to be used for fueling further research (Reichman et al. 2011).
 Brazil have just started to track this trend.
 The ‘Sinbiose’, the Center for Synthesis in Biodiversity and Ecosystem Services (see
 <http://www.sinbiose.cnpq.br/web/sinbiose/home>), comprises a pioneer
 initiative within Latin America in terms of ecological synthesis and application of open-science principles (Luza et al., in prep.).
-There are seven working groups funded by the SinBiose, from which the ReefSYN–**ReefSYN Working Group** – is the unique group working with marine ecosystems, particularly those biogenic and rocky reefs of the Brazilian marine biogeographical province (Briggs 1974)).
+There are seven working groups funded by the SinBiose, from which the ReefSYN –**ReefSYN Working Group**– is the unique group working with marine ecosystems, particularly those biogenic and rocky reefs of the Brazilian marine biogeographical province (Briggs 1974)).

 The ReefSYN is composed of a team with 22 researchers (20 early-career and senior researchers, assisted by two post-doctoral researchers) from